 Every effort will be made to educate pupils with SEND alongside their peers in a mainstream classroom setting.
-Where this is not possible, the Inclusion Leader will consult with the child's parents for other flexible arrangements to be made.
+Where this is not possible, the SENCO will consult with the child's parents for other flexible arrangements to be made.

-• Individual children will receive access to the curriculum according to individual needs.

-• Staff will be kept informed of the special educational needs of any pupils in their charge including sharing progress reports, medical reports and teacher feedback.
+- Individual children will receive access to the curriculum according to individual needs. - Staff will be kept informed of the special educational needs of any pupils in their charge including sharing progress reports, medical reports and teacher feedback.

-• Regular training and learning opportunities for will be given to all staff on the subject of SEND.
+• Regular training and learning opportunities for will be given to all staff about SEND.
 School staff will be kept up to date with teaching methods which will aid the progress of all pupils including those with SEND.